pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

         // Subscribe to new lesson being added in future to update the local lessons list globalEventBus.subscribeObserver(ADD_NEW_LESSON, {
             notify: lessonText => {
-                // What this.lesson is pointing to, LessonsListComponent's or
+                // this.lessons here is pointing to EventBusExperimentsComponent's lessons (local state)
-                // EventBusExperimentsComponent's lessons?
-                this.lessons.push({
+                // as it is shared by reference this.lessons.push({
                     id: Math.random(),
                     description: lessonText